Calm, direct, and used to working with people who are running hot.

 I'm not interested in jargon, and you don't have to perform being a “good client”.
 People often tell me the room feels easier than they expected.
 Less like being examined, more like thinking out loud with someone who isn't rattled by it.

-Most sessions after the initial consultation include a period of guided relaxation, designed to help calm the nervous system and create the mental space for clearer thinking.
-It’s an ordinary, grounded part of the work, not a performance and nothing mystical.
+Most sessions after the initial consultation include a period of guided relaxation, designed to help you settle and create the mental space for clearer thinking.
+It's an ordinary, grounded part of the work, not a performance and nothing mystical.

 My route into therapy isn't the usual one.
 Before training, I spent years in policing and adjacent mental-health work, including violence prevention and crisis response, where the people I sat with were rarely at their best.

-Adults who look fine on the outside and are quietly overwhelmed underneath.
+Adults whose lives have become smaller than they should be.
 Often professionals.
-Often people who don’t naturally reach for therapy and have put it off for a while.
-Men who’ve been carrying it on their own.
+Often people who don't naturally reach for therapy and have put it off for a while.
 Anyone whose mind has been running too loud for too long and wants something practical that actually leads somewhere.

 Want to find out if it's a fit?